bryant/pytoml/README.md

 pytoml
 ======

-A [TOML](https://github.com/mojombo/toml) parser for Python.
-Conforms to [0726febe811a819f3a25ac71ed7703527c20dc76](https://github.com/mojombo/toml/commit/0726febe811a819f3a25ac71ed7703527c20dc76) and earlier.
+A [TOML](https://github.com/mojombo/toml) parser for Python 2/3 which conforms to [0726febe811a819f3a25ac71ed7703527c20dc76](https://github.com/mojombo/toml/commit/0726febe811a819f3a25ac71ed7703527c20dc76) and earlier.